Maslow’s Hierarchy for Employee Motivation

 2. Safety Needs (Job Security, Stability)

-Your team needs a sense of security through job stability, a predictable environment and protection from physical or emotional harm.
-Providing clear communication, consistent leadership and a safe workplace will help them feel safe and focused.
-Studies show that job insecurity leads to lower performance, with engagement dropping by 37% among those concerned about their job security.
+Your team requires security through job stability, a predictable environment and protection from physical or emotional harm.
+Offering clear communication, consistent leadership and a safe workplace helps them feel secure and focused.
+Studies indicate that job insecurity can reduce engagement by 37%.

-Performing transparent leadership, providing regular feedback, and ensuring a secure, harassment-free environment helps build trust and loyalty.
-As a result, your employees feel supported, valued, and more connected to your team, strengthening their commitment to the organisation.
+Transparent leadership, regular feedback and a secure, harassment-free environment are the foundations of trust and loyalty.
+When employees feel supported and valued, they become more connected to their team, which enhances their commitment and encourages them to dedicate themselves to the organisation in the long term.

 3. Belongingness and Love Needs (Teamwork and Relationships)